March 18, 2025

 8. Mint

 Never, ever plant nasturtiums near mint.
-Mint is incredibly invasive and will quickly choke out your nasturtiums.
-The aggressive root system of mint will outcompete nasturtiums for water and nutrients, leaving them struggling to survive.
+Mint is ridiculously invasive and will quickly kill off your nasturtiums.
+The mint roots will fight and win with nasturtiums for water and nutrients, leaving them struggling to survive.

 9. Oregano

-While not as aggressive as mint, oregano can still overpower nasturtiums if planted too closely.
-Oregano prefers drier conditions than nasturtiums and can create competition for resources in the soil.
+While not as aggressive as mint oregano can still push out nasturtiums if they’re planted too close together.
+Oregano likes drier conditions than nasturtiums and can fight for resources in the soil.

 10. Climbing Beans

-This pairing creates a practical problem.
-Nasturtiums are often used to attract aphids away from beans (as a trap crop), but they shouldn’t be planted directly together.
-Climbing beans need support structures, and nasturtiums can get tangled in these, making harvesting difficult and potentially damaging both plants.
+These two creates a practical problem.
+Nasturtiums are often used to attract aphids away from beans but they shouldn’t be planted together.

 11. Sunflowers